 Now I happened to have used white chia seeds as to not interfere with the “blonde” cookie dough color, but I am sure any color chia is fine.
 I made the swap to add to the creaminess and reduce the graininess that the flax seed left, but others have said they liked the texture the flax seed provided so you decide!

 Add Chia Seeds To Frosting to Up The Protein

-And the frosting – which is really a version of my basic vegan chocolate buttercream frosting – has a new ingredient for me too.
+And the frosting.
+I used my recipe for vegan chocolate buttercream frosting, with a new ingredient for me too.
 I added chia seeds to up the protein and because we were adding them to the cookie dough, so why not?